voinsource/SmartWebView-Pro/README.md

 This is a Documentation Repo for Smart WebView commercial app, to help you get started with the project source and learn how to implement certain features.<br>

-To get the source code, drop me and email [getmgks@gmail.com].
+Get your copy of [SWV Pro here](https://mgks.github.io/SmartWebView-Pro/), or drop me an email at [getmgks@gmail.com].

-For latest preview app, look into [Releases](https://github.com/mgks/SmartWebView-Pro/releases).
+For latest app version preview, look into [Releases](https://github.com/mgks/SmartWebView-Pro/releases).

 ## Features
 * Firebase Push Notifications